silnrsi/font-lateef/documentation/source/productsite/support.md

 ## Reporting bugs and feature requests

-If you have a bug to report or a suggestion for how we could improve the font please create an issue in the [Github Lateef project](https://github.com/silnrsi/font-lateef/issues) or contact us directly.
+If you have a bug to report or a suggestion for how we could improve the fonts please create an issue in the [Github Lateef project](https://github.com/silnrsi/font-lateef/issues) or contact us directly.

 ## Contact form

-If the documentation and community fail to answer your question or need further help using the font, please contact us using [the form on the Lateef web site](https://software.sil.org/lateef/about/contact/).
+If the documentation and community fail to answer your question or need further help using the fonts, please contact us using [the form on the Lateef web site](https://software.sil.org/lateef/about/contact/).